HMCS Edmonton: Service history

 From August to September 2017, Edmonton and Yellowknife sailed to the Arctic Ocean to perform surveillance of Canada's northern waters as part of Operation Limpid.
 They returned to Esquimalt on 5 October.
 In 2018, Edmonton deployed south into the eastern Pacific Ocean as part of Operation Caribbe alongside sister ship Whitehorse.
 The two ships participated in the intercept and seizure of 2856 kg of illegal drugs.
 Edmonton and Whitehorse returned to Esquimalt on 3 May.
 The vessel returned to the eastern Pacific Ocean in November with sister ship Nanaimo, where Edmonton took part in the seizure of 750 kg of cocaine.
 The smugglers escaped and during the seizure, the ship suffered a loss of propulsion.
 The ship returned to Esquimalt on 17 December.

 In 2022, Edmonton was one of the RCN vessels sent to take part in the multinational naval exercise RIMPAC 2022.
 In February 2023, the vessel was deployed off the Pacific coasts of Central and South America as part of Operation Caribbe.
+On 8 April, Edmonton, working with the United States Coast Guard, intercepted a drug-smuggling vessel, capturing 755 kg of cocaine off the coast of Mexico.
+Edmonton returned to CFB Esquimalt on 28 April.

+HMCS Edmonton is scheduled to decommission in 2027.